15th July 2020

-Ian Holden, Managing Director for Digital at Civica, discusses what the future of work may look like for the UK’s local government employees
+What the future of work may look like for US local government employees

-Public sector organisations will have recognised this trend while handling an increase in workload as they roll out new government schemes, and as the economic implications on local businesses and communities continue to evolve.
-Whilst councils have already begun to embrace agile working practices and have developed digital services to deliver a better, faster and more efficient response, their service delivery will have to be re-evaluated in a post-COVID light for the revised needs of service users and employees.
+Public sector organizations will have recognized this trend while handling an increase in workload as they roll out new government schemes, and the economic implications on local businesses and communities continue to evolve.
+Whilst councils have already begun to embrace agile working practices and have developed digital services to deliver a better, faster and more efficient response, their service delivery will need to be re-evaluated in a post-COVID light for the revised needs of service users and employees.

 The status quo for the foreseeable